terascope/teraslice/docs/packages/data-mate/overview.md

 ### setField

-`setField(input, args) - Sets a field on a record with the given value`
+`setField(input, context, args) - Sets a field on a record with the given value`

 `args - { field: string; value: Any }`